atifaziz/pie.ps/README.md

 # Pie

-Pie (Python Installer Extraordinare) is a PowerShell script for Windows for installing a local and isolated version of [Python], [pip] and packages required by a _project_.
+Pie (Python installer extraordinare) is a PowerShell script for Windows for installing a local and isolated version of [Python], [pip] and packages required by a _project_.

 A project is simply any collection of Python scripts in a directory that share